bssw-tutorial/tutorial-management/README.md

 ## Student Repositories

-Repositories named following the pattern `hello-numerical-world-YYYY-MM-venue` or `hello-numerical-world-YYYY-MM-DD-venue` are copies of `hello-numerical-world` made for each tutorial event.
+Repositories named following the pattern `hello-numerical-world-YYYY-MM-DD-venue` following the same shorthand label used in the web site and in the presentations (for some older events `hello-numerical-world-YYYY-MM-venue`) are copies of `hello-numerical-world` made for each tutorial event.
+The `.github/workflows` directory should be deleted in the student copy of the repository.
 This allows students in the tutorials to file issues and pull requests as part of the hands-on activities without turning the primary repository into a complete mess in the long term.

 ## Synchronizing Issues and Milestones